cloudbase/garm/doc/external_provider.md

 The ```DeleteInstance``` command will permanently remove an instance from the cloud provider.

-Available environment variables:
+The environment variables set for this command are:

 * GARM_COMMAND
+* GARM_CONTROLLER_ID
+* GARM_INSTANCE_ID
 * GARM_PROVIDER_CONFIG_FILE
-* GARM_INSTANCE_ID

 This command is not expected to output anything.
 On success it should simply ```exit 0```.

-If the target instance does not exist in the provider, this command is expected to be a noop.
+If the target instance does not exist in the provider, this command is expected to be a no-op.

 ## GetInstance

 The ```GetInstance``` command will return details about the instance, as seen by the provider.

-Available environment variables:
+The environment variables set for this command are:

 * GARM_COMMAND
+* GARM_CONTROLLER_ID
+* GARM_INSTANCE_ID
 * GARM_PROVIDER_CONFIG_FILE
-* GARM_INSTANCE_ID

 On success, this command is expected to return a valid ```json``` that can be deserialized into an ```Instance{}``` structure (see CreateInstance).
 If possible, IP addresses allocated to the VM should be returned in addition to the sample ```json``` printed above.